soffes/bar/Readme.markdown

 ## Building

-Xcode 11.5 is required.
-Newer versions might also work.
+Xcode 13+ is required.
 Just open the project and click ▶️